JustJordanT/jt-go/content/projects/solid-principles-in-go.md

 ![image](https://github.com/JustJordanT/object-oriented-go/assets/38886930/b4213c01-3fd3-4630-88f2-5c4885ca49a0)

-"Object-Oriented Go: SOLID Principles" would explore applying the SOLID principles in the context of Go, a programming language traditionally seen as procedural rather than object-oriented.
+"SOLID Principles In Go" would explore applying the SOLID principles in the context of Go, a programming language traditionally seen as procedural rather than object-oriented.
 Here's a summary of how each SOLID principle could be applied in Go:

 1. **Single Responsibility Principle (SRP)**: In Go, this principle can be implemented by designing packages and types with a single, clear purpose.
 Go's emphasis on small, reusable packages naturally supports SRP.